chantelwetzel-noaa/data_summary/doc/_main.md

 # Sand sole
  The most recent assessment of Sand sole was a data-limited assessment conducted in 2010.
 Across available data, Sand sole have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 8,031 length observations, 0 age readings, and 3,340 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 7,916 length observations, 0 age readings, and 3,340 otoliths that are available to be aged.
-In California, since 2000, a total of 4,396 length observations, 0 age readings, and 50 otoliths have been collected In Oregon, since 2000, a total of 3,520 length observations, 0 age readings, and 3,290 otoliths have been collected
+In California, since 2000, a total of 4,396 length observations, 0 age readings, and 50 otoliths have been collected.
+In Oregon, since 2000, a total of 3,520 length observations, 0 age readings, and 3,290 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 1,459 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 1,421 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 596 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 823 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 2 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 596 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 823 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 2 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 909 length observations, 0 age readings, and 484 otoliths that are available to be aged.